 Metamorphose Films is an Atlanta-based production company founded by award-winning documentary filmmaker, Juliet Sonnenberg.
 Metamorphose Films is dedicated to the idea of change in our environment and society through information, education and vocation.
-We have produced award-winning documentaries, shorts and promotional videos, and we are currently in pre-production for our first indie feature film, The Beneficiary, a comedy based on an unbelievably true story, as well as a documentary feature about the Atlanta Beltline.
+We have produced award-winning documentaries, shorts and promotional videos, and we are currently in Pre pre-production for our first indie feature film, The Beneficiary, a comedy based on an unbelievable true story.

 We began our journey in the majestic mountains of Wyoming.
 Amid the breathtaking sights of the Grand Tetons, we created our first feature film: the award-winning documentary Hoot in the Hole – the story of the Jackson Hole Hootenanny.
 Chronicling the famed Jackson Hole Hootenanny, a folk and country jam held every Monday at Dornan’s in Moose, Wyoming since 1993, Hoot in the Hole introduces us to the stupendous talent in this vibrant mountain community.
 This folk music documentary received an award for Excellence in a Music Documentary at the Park City Film Music Festival.
 It features some of the most talented musicians and best live folk and bluegrass music in the country, and you can catch it airing on Public Television during the spring and summer months.